nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![ParseAddStudentCommand](images/ParseAddStudentCommandSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddCommandParser`and `AddProgressCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddCommandParser`and `AddStudentCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 {:start="5"}